NatalieRMCastro/nataliermcastro.github.io/_posts/2024-12-15-digitally-invisible-book-review.md

 ---
 layout: post
-title: "A Book review of 'Digitally Invisible: How The Internet is Creating the New Underclass'"
+title: "A Book Review of 'Digitally Invisible: How The Internet is Creating the New Underclass'"
 categories: projects
 published: true
 in_feed: true